Ker1m954/Cryptography-Project/README.md

 ---

-## Contributing / *Katkıda Bulunma*
+## Contribution

-We welcome contributions!
-To help:
+We welcome anyone who is willing to help!:
-1. Fork the repository.
+1. Please first fork the repository.
 2. Clone your fork (`git clone git@github.com:YOUR_USERNAME/YOUR_REPO.git`).
 3. Create a branch (`git checkout -b feature/your-feature`).
 4. Commit changes with clear messages.